 A North Dakota sublease agreement is a contract that allows a tenant of an existing lease (“sublessor”) to rent out all or a portion of their rental property to another tenant (“sublessee” or “subtenant”).
 North Dakota statutes do not prohibit subletting, but the original tenant’s lease may.

-If you want to sublease the apartment or home you’re renting, you must ask your landlord for permission.
+If you want to sublease your apartment or home, you must ask your landlord for permission.
 Your lease may have a clause that states whether the landlord will allow you to sublease their property.

 If your lease allows you to sublease the property, you must still get permission from your landlord unless they explicitly waive that right.
 If your lease doesn’t allow subletting, you cannot legally sublet the property unless your landlord agrees to the sublease in writing.

 To save time and ensure everything is filled out correctly, we recommend using our free North Dakota sublease agreement builder or reading our steps on how to write a North Dakota sublease agreement below.

 How to Write a North Dakota Sublease Agreement

 You will need several pieces of information to complete a sublease agreement.

 - Date the sublease — The section contains the date, including the year, the lessee’s name, and the sublessee’s name.

 - Describe the property — The “Premises” section describes the property you want to sublease.
 Enter the type of home you are subleasing, e.g., apartment, condo, or house.
 Enter the full property address on the next blanks.

 - List the terms of the original lease agreement — A sublease must refer to the terms and conditions of your lease.
 The “Lease” section requires you to enter the date you signed the current lease the sublessor has with their landlord, and include the landlord’s name.
 Make a copy of your original lease and attach the copy to the sublease.
 You should never attach your original copy.